BayanGroup/nutch-custom-search/README.md

 The inheritence chain can be of any length but note that the evaluation engine can not be changed along the inheritance hierarchy.

 There is an option to extract several documents from one given resource.
-To enable this, you can specify a root for your document or define one or several fragments inside your docuemtn each with a root.
-The root must be an expression in terms of the current engine, that specifies the new root for evaluation. e.g.
+To enable this, you can specify a root for your document or define one or several fragments inside your document each with a root.
+The root must be an expression in terms of the current engine, that specifies the new root for evaluation.
+Since each fragment is going to be a distinct document recognizable by nutch, it is required to have a field named "url" inside your fragment.
+You can also use the predifined fields such as title and content insider your fragment, to specify the title and content of your extracted document.
+As an example:

 ```xml
 <document url="test.html" engine="css">